muritane/coordination-architecture/luxury.md

 ---

-### 4. False Signaling
+### 4. False Capability Signaling

-Luxury is mistaken for capability or leverage.
+Luxury is mistaken for leverage, competence, or resilience.

 ---

 ## Diagnostic Tests

-### Test 1 — Invariant Test
+### Invariant Test

 Remove the luxury feature.
 Does viability change?

 If no → surplus.

 ---

-### Test 2 — Stress Test
+### Stress Test

 Increase constraint or drift.
 Does the feature still matter?

 If no → narrative-only value.

 ---

-### Test 3 — Authority Test
+### Authority Test

 Does the artifact confer redesign authority under failure?